Structure-Grounded Pretraining for Text-to-SQL: Introduction

 \section{Introduction}

-Semantic parsing is the task of mapping a natural language (NL) utterance to a machine-understandable meaning representation such as lambda calculus, abstract meaning representation, and structured query language (SQL).
+Semantic parsing is the task of mapping a natural language (NL) utterance to a machine-understandable representation such as lambda calculus, abstract meaning representation, or a structured query language (e.g., SQL).
 In this paper, we focus on the task of translating NL questions to executable SQL queries (text-to-SQL).
-This is a fundamental task for building natural language interfaces for databases, which can enable non-expert users to effortlessly query databases.
+This is a fundamental task for building natural language interfaces for databases, which can enable non-expert users to effortlessly query databases \cite{Androutsopoulos1995NaturalLI,Li2014NaLIRAI}.

 One of the key challenges in text-to-SQL is text-table alignment, that is, \textit{to correctly recognize natural language references to columns and values and to ground them in the given database schema}.
-Consider the example in the top half of \cref{fig:illustration}, the model needs to first identify the column mentions \texttt{ total credits}, \texttt{ department}, and value mention \texttt{ History}, then ground them to the given schema.
+Consider the example in the top half of \cref{fig:illustration}.
+A model needs to first identify the column mentions \texttt{ total credits}, \texttt{ department}, and value mention \texttt{ History}, and then ground them to the given schema.
 This is challenging for three reasons.
-First, the model needs to jointly understand the NL utterance and database schema, as the user may refer to the column using various expressions which usually differ from the original column name.
+First, the model needs to jointly understand the NL utterance and the database schema, as the user may refer to a column using various expressions which usually differ from the original column name.
 Second, the model needs to be able to generalize to new database schemas and referential language that is not seen in training.
-Finally, in the case that using cell values is not possible, the model still needs to identify potential value mentions and link them to the correct columns without exhaustively searching and matching over the database.
+Finally, in the case that \nop{using}{accessing} cell values is not possible, the model still needs to identify potential value mentions and link them to the correct columns without exhaustively searching and matching over the database.